Eric Greene (he/him)

 Eric was a postdoc in James Fraser’s lab at UCSF, where he worked on project seeking to understand how protein conformations impact function and regulation, and, how posttranslational factors that occur throughout a protein’s lifetime further tune function.

-Haneen Alkabbani is a sophomore pursuing a Bachelor of Science in Biochemistry at San Francisco State University.
-As a dedicated member of ‘Team Oxidation’ and ‘Team Opposite Enzymes’ Haneen contributes to each research project aimed at exploring how enzymes are regulated.
+Haneen Alkabbani is a junior pursuing a Bachelor of Science in Biochemistry at San Francisco State University.
+As a dedicated member of ‘Team Opposite Enzymes’ she contributes research project aimed at exploring how enzymes are regulated.
+She is a Genentech Foundation and CSU-SPA (formerly LSAMP) scholar.

-Outside the lab and classroom, Haneen enjoys exploring San Francisco with friends, often discovering new coffee shops around the city.
+Outside the lab and classroom, she enjoys exploring San Francisco with friends, often discovering new coffee shops around the city.

 Andrew is pursuing his Master’s degree in Biochemistry studying the mechanism behind posttranslational modification dependent inhibition of bacterial glutamine synthetase.
 Andrew received a B.S. with summa cum laude honors in Biochemistry from SF State in 2024 and, after excelling at protein biochemistry in his coursework, opted to pursue a graduate degree in the Greene lab.